lefakkomies/pynomo-doc/doc/source/tutorials/tutorial2.rst

 Notice no alignment function or tag is specified for the :code:`eff_US` axis.
 None are required because this axis is a function of the :code:`dist_US` and :code:`fuel_US` axis which are already scaled appropriately therefore its alignment is automatic.

-A new block is created to link the three new scales with an isopleth:
+A new block is created to link the three new scales with an isopleth (solution line):

 .. literalinclude:: source_code/tutorial2.py
     :linenos: